Revitalizing Global Religious and Interfaith Networks

 Leader: Katherine Marshall

-There are many possible explanations for this state of affairs.
-The intergovernmental structure of global governance continues to favor states and a resurgent nationalism that crowds out religious and other voices from global civil society.
-Political and ideological polarization often divide religious communities internally and from one another.
-The potential and will of religious communities to engage is sapped by poor coordination and competitive dynamics.
-The rise of an individualist consumer culture has undercut the appeal of formal religious belonging, especially for young people, as have the obvious leadership failings of religious organizations.
-The clerical sex abuse scandal within the Catholic Church is only the most prominent example of the latter.
+Global religious and interfaith networks face numerous challenges.
+The intergovernmental structure of global governance favors states, and a resurgent nationalism may distort one tradition over another or crowd out religious and other voices from global civil society.
+Political and ideological polarization often divides religious communities internally and from one another.
+The potential and will of religious communities to engage is sapped by competitive dynamics and often unclear objectives, while their credibility is undermined by leadership and institutional failings, such as the clergy sex abuse scandal within the Catholic Church.

-- What explains the limited impact of global religious and interfaith networks in shaping the global agenda so far?
+- What explains the limit on the impact of global religious and interfaith networks in shaping global agendas?

 - What can be done to revitalize and connect them in order to better advance the SDGs over the coming decade?

 The Revitalizing Global Religious and Interfaith Networks project is a collaboration with the World Faiths Development Dialogue and is closely aligned with the Berkley Center’s project on the Culture of Encounter and the Global Agenda.